 On September 29, 2010, we issued \$250 million of 7.00% senior unsecured notes (the "Unsecured Notes") which are scheduled to mature on October 1, 2018.
 The Unsecured Notes were registered in April, 2011.
 Interest on the Unsecured Note is payable semiannually in arrears on April 1st and October 1st of each year.
 The Unsecured Notes can be redeemed in whole at anytime subject to a make-whole call at treasury rate plus 50 basis points prior to October 1, 2014.
-They are also redeemable in whole or in part at a price of: (i) 103.5% on or after October 1, 2015, and; (iii) 100% on or after October 1, 2016.
+They are also redeemable in whole or in part at a price of: (i) 103.5% on or after October 1, 2014; (ii) 101.75% on or after October 1, 2015, and; (iii) 100% on or after October 1, 2016.
 These Unsecured Notes are guaranteed by a group of subsidiaries (each of which is a 100% directly owned subsidiary of Universal Health Services, Inc.) which fully and unconditionally guarantee the Unsecured Notes on a joint and several basis, subject to certain customary automatic release provisions.